Biography

 Grenade (Spain)

-He holds a Master’s Degree in Photographic Creation from Pompeu Fabra University and Elisava (Barcelona), and has undertaken specialised studies in contemporary art and digital practices.
+He holds a Master’s degree in Photographic Creation from Pompeu Fabra University and Elisava (Barcelona), and has also undertaken specialised studies in contemporary art and digital practices.

-His work has been selected for several competitions, including the Ciudad de Badajoz Awards and the Certamen d’Arts Plàstiques La Constancia, and he has been a finalist in Kursala 100 (University of Cádiz).
-He has also exhibited in institutions such as the Luis de Morales Museum (Badajoz), the Centre d’Art Sa Quartera (Inca, Mallorca) and the Yila’ob Cultural Centre (Mexico).
+His work has been selected for several awards and competitions, including the Premios Ciudad de Badajoz and the Certamen d’Arts Plàstiques La Constancia, and he was shortlisted for Kursala 100 (University of Cadiz).
+He has also exhibited at institutions such as the Museo Luis de Morales (Badajoz, Spain), the Centre d’Art Sa Quartera (Mallorca, Spain) and the Centro Cultural Yila’ob (Mexico).

-He is the author of several articles on the contemporary image published in specialised academic journals.
-Within this theoretical framework, he has proposed the term “inagraphy” to define still images generated by artificial intelligence as a new category within the visual arts.
+He has published several articles on contemporary image culture, post-photography and generative artificial intelligence.
+Within this context, he has proposed the term inagraphy to define still images generated by artificial intelligence as a new category within visual art.

 Espentana